Flip a Switch

-"Flip a Switch" is a song recorded by English singer-songwriter Raye for her debut studio album My 21st Century Blues (2023).
-She produced it along with its producers, Stephen McGregor and Mike Sabath.
-It became available on 3 February 2023, the date the album was released independently by Human Re Sources.
+"Flip a Switch" is a song by British singer-songwriter Raye from her debut studio album My 21st Century Blues (2023).
+She co-produced the track along with Stephen McGregor and Mike Sabath.
+It became available on 3 February 2023, the date its parent album was released, through Human Re Sources.
 On 7 April 2023, it was released as the album's fifth single along with a sped up version, while a remix featuring American rapper Coi Leray followed two weeks later.
-Upon its release as a single, "Flip a Switch" reached the top 40 in Ireland and the United Kingdom, and was certified silver by the British Phonographic Industry (BPI).
+Upon its release as a single, "Flip a Switch" reached the top 40 in Ireland and the United Kingdom, and was certified gold by the British Phonographic Industry (BPI).

 Background

 Raye announced the track listing of her debut studio album, My 21st Century Blues, via her Twitter official account on 5 January 2023, which contained "Flip a Switch" as the ninth song.
 Coi Leray recorded her verses for a remix in February, before the album came out.
 About collaborating with the rapper, Raye stated:

 "Collaborating is always a really inspiring process for me — I really love to hear another artist's perspective on something I've created and Coi is so fearless.
 I really admire how confident she is especially when it comes to how she'll promote herself on social media — like if she loves a song, she’s just like 'I'm gonna post about it like three times this week and not give a fuck.'
 She had the perfect energy for the song."